K A I C O G G I N

 A Deeper Look:

-Kai Coggin is a widely published poet and the author of four poetry collections.
+Kai Coggin is a widely published poet and the author of five poetry collections.
 PERISCOPE HEART, her stunning debut, was released by Swimming with Elephants Publications, (2014).
 Her second book is entitled Wingspan, a deeper dive into the soul and sound of this woman, this activist, this lover, this spirit.
 Wingspan was released on Earth Day, April 22, 2016, by Golden Dragonfly Press.
 2017 brought the poet off the page into sound, with the much anticipated release of her debut spoken world album SILHOUETTE.
-Her third book INCANDESCENT (2019) brings fire and passion to combat the darkness of our times.
-She is proud to partner with Sibling Rivalry Press to bring this light of resistance, rebellion, and beauty into the world.
-And now, with much excitement, Kai's newest collection MINING FOR STARDUST will be released from FlowerSong Press November 11, 2021.
-11.11.
-This is her most powerful and meaningful collection to date.
+Her third book INCANDESCENT (2019) brings fire and passion to combat the darkness of our times, especially as an act of poetic protest against authoritarian tyranny and fascism.
+She is proud to be published by Little Rock publisher Sibling Rivalry Press to bring this light of resistance, rebellion, and beauty into the world.
+And as an act of survival during the pandemic, with much excitement, Kai's newest collection MINING FOR STARDUST was released from FlowerSong Press on November 11, 2021.
+This book serves as a historical archive of the pandemic with inner and outer world survival, political resistance, and personal striving at the helm.

-Kai was born Kimberly Katherine Coggin on New Year's Day 1980 in Bangkok, Thailand.
-She was raised in Southwest Houston (Alief), and is currently a happy blip in the 3-million-acre Ouachita National Forest in Hot Springs National Park, Arkansas.
+Kai was born on New Year's Day 1980 in Bangkok, Thailand.
+She was raised in Southwest Houston (Alief), and is currently a happy Arkansas Master Naturalist living and writing in a valley within 3-million-acres of the Ouachita National Forest in Hot Springs National Park, Arkansas.

 Kai believes that learning is a personal journey for everyone, that cannot be constricted and confined by the classifications and labels of standardized testing.
 She strives to, someday, help change the paradigm of education as a whole.
 In Houston, despite (or because of) her radical methods, she was recognized as Teacher of the Year, District Secondary Teacher of the Year, and was a top five finalist for Regional Teacher of the Year out of 85,000 teachers.

-Presently, with her focus shifted more towards poetry, Kai is a specialized Teaching Artist of Creative Writing, on the Arts in Education Roster for the Arkansas Arts Council and Arkansas Learning for the Arts.
-She was recently awarded the 2021 Governor's Arts Award for Arts in Education, for her work in bringing poetry to over 3500 K-12 students a year around the state.
-She also teaches an adult creative writing class at Emergent Arts called Words & Wine.
+Presently, with her focus shifted more towards poetry, Kai is a Teaching Artist of Creative Writing and Instructional Specialist in poetry curriculum on the Arts in Education Roster for the Arkansas Arts Council and Arkansas Learning for the Arts.
+She was recently awarded the 2021 Governor's Arts Award for Arts in Education, for her work in bringing poetry to over 3500 K-12 students a year around the natural state.
+She also teaches adult creative writing classes online with national writing organizations.

 Kai holds a Bachelor of Arts in Poetry and Creative Writing from Texas A&M University.
 She lives her life steeped in the values and perspectives of the Ancient Wisdom.
-She writes poems of love, spirituality, the striving of the soul, feminism, race, sexuality, global injustice, metaphysics, and beauty.
+She writes poems of love, spirituality, the striving of the soul, feminism, race, sexuality, LGBTQIA+ rights, global injustice, metaphysics, and the natural world.
 Everything that she writes is infused with Heart and Light.

 Kai knows that words hold the potential to create monumental and global change, and she uses her words like a sword of Beauty.
-She can be found most Wednesdays at a local venue or virtually through the pandemic, reading her poems into an open mic, hoping the wind carries her words out to the world.
+She can be found most Wednesdays at Kollective Coffee + Tea hosting Wednesday Night Poetry in person or virtually through the pandemic, reading her poems into an open mic, hoping the wind carries her words out to the world.

 ⌘